Demand Response Programme

 Benefits of the Demand Response Programme

-The DR programme in the National Electricity Market of Singapore (NEMS) brings about several benefits.
+The DR programme brings about several benefits.
 These include:

 - Reducing the wholesale electricity prices during peak periods as more expensive generation units need not be scheduled to run.

-- Promoting more efficient investments in the NEMS as DR is expected to reduce ‘peaks’ in electricity consumption.
+- Promoting more efficient investments as DR is expected to reduce ‘peaks’ in electricity consumption where prices are typically higher.
 In the long term, this reduces the need to invest in expensive generation units that are only run infrequently to meet ‘peak’ demand.

-- Providing an additional resource to improve system reliability as consumers reduce consumption in response to high prices during periods when supply capacity is tight (e.g. due to unplanned outages or gas disruptions).
+- Providing an additional resource to improve system reliability as consumers reduce consumption in response to high prices during periods when supply capacity is tight (e.g. due to unplanned outages).

 If you are a contestable consumer and can offer to reduce your electricity consumption, you can participate in the DR programme through your electricity retailer or a Demand Response Aggregator.

-For further information on the DR programme, please refer to the factsheet.
+For more information on the DR programme and what has changed under the new Sandbox framework, please refer to the factsheet.